-The levy will make a difference for most of the 17,000 acres of natural area and parks that Metro manages.
+The levy will make a difference for most of the 17,000 acres of Natural Areas that Metro oversees.
 Some of the strategic restoration actions identified in this plan will be funded with the levy.

 1.4 HISTORICAL CONTEXT

 By the 1840s, Oregon City became the terminus for the Oregon Trail, the route of one of the largest voluntary human migrations in history.
 One can imagine that every acre of ground surrounding the small settlement was quickly evaluated for potential settlement, building materials and farming.
 One small creek was named for Robert Newell, a mountain man and trapper who arrived in Oregon City in 1840.
 A self-taught backwoods healer, he was nicknamed "Doctor Newell."
 He was instrumental in establishing Oregon statehood and was twice elected as Speaker of the House of Representatives.